Do you need help with goal setting in your personal or professional life?

 If you’re interested in setting a goal, you’ve probably got a good idea as to what you want to achieve in life.

-You may want to find your dream job, run a marathon, lose those last 15 pounds, find the love of your life, or learn a new language.
+You may want to expand your business, run a marathon, lose those last 15 pounds, find the love of your life, or learn a new language.

-Yet for some strange reason, the process of goal setting appears to be a mysterious and somewhat confusing activity that leaves you scratching your head…
+However, for some strange reason, the process of goal setting appears to be a mysterious and somewhat confusing activity.

 The real challenge (besides achieving your goal, of course) lies in succinctly articulating your desires into a clear and concise form.